miogasuki/PotatoVN/project-info-galgamemanager.md

 *   **`ViewModels/`**: Contains ViewModel classes that drive the application's UI logic and data binding.
 These ViewModels often orchestrate interactions with dialogs for editing specific pieces of data (e.g., `PlayedTimeViewModel.cs` launching `EditPlayTimeDialog`).
     *   `SettingsViewModel.cs`: Manages application settings, including the `CustomTextFileExtensionsString` property for user-defined text file extensions, the `MagpiePath` property (with `SelectMagpiePathCommand`) for the Magpie executable path, and the `AlwaysEnableMagpie` property for globally overriding Magpie settings.
     *   `GalgameViewModel.cs`: Handles logic for the individual game page, including the "Open Text" feature which now uses the `CustomTextFileExtensions` setting.
 It also checks the global `AlwaysEnableMagpie` setting when determining Magpie activation for a game.
+    *   `ShellViewModel.cs`: Manages the main application shell.
+It subscribes to `InfoService.OnEvent` and its `DisplayEventMsgAsync` method now handles the optional callback action and button text for event notifications.
+It creates `ShellEventViewModel` instances for display.
+    *   `ShellEventViewModel.cs` (within `ShellViewModel.cs`): Represents an event notification displayed in the shell.
+It now includes `CallbackAction` and `CallbackButtonText` properties, along with an `ExecuteCallbackCommand` to invoke the action.
 *   **`Views/`**: Contains XAML files defining the user interface pages and controls.
 Each View typically corresponds to a ViewModel.
     *   `SettingsPage.xaml`: Contains the UI for application settings, including the "Magpie executable path" setting in the "Game" section.
+    *   `ShellPage.xaml`: The main shell of the application.
+Its `ItemsRepeater` for displaying event notifications now includes a `HyperlinkButton` that is visible when `CallbackButtonText` is provided in the `ShellEventViewModel`.
+This button is bound to the `ExecuteCallbackCommand` and uses `VisibilityHelper.Convert` for its visibility.
     *   **`Views/Dialog/`**: This subdirectory commonly houses `ContentDialog` XAML files used for focused editing tasks or user prompts (e.g., `EditPlayTimeDialog.xaml` for modifying game play history).
 These dialogs usually have a corresponding `.xaml.cs` for their logic and are instantiated and shown from ViewModels.
 *   **`Models/`**: Contains data model classes representing the entities and data structures used within the client.
     *   **`Galgame.cs`**: A key model representing a game.
 It includes various properties like `Name`, `ImagePath`, as well as fields for tracking play history such as: